Skip to main content

 Stress management techniques, by reducing systemic inflammation and oxidative stress, can help restore receptor sensitivity.
 This means that even if hormone levels are within a normal range, the body’s cells become more responsive to those hormones, leading to more efficient physiological function.
 Furthermore, chronic demands can influence gene expression through epigenetic modifications.

 These modifications do not alter the underlying DNA sequence but can switch genes on or off, influencing protein synthesis and cellular function.
-Prolonged stress can lead to epigenetic changes that promote pro-inflammatory and impair metabolic pathways.
+Prolonged stress can lead to epigenetic changes that promote pro-inflammatory gene expression and impair metabolic pathways.

 Regular engagement in stress-reducing practices can influence these epigenetic marks, promoting gene expression patterns that support anti-inflammatory processes, metabolic health, and overall cellular resilience.
 This represents a deep, molecular mechanism by which behavioral interventions can reshape physiological function.